Arksine/moonraker/docs/configuration.md

 #   The path to a directory where configuration files are located.
 This
 #   directory may contain Klipper config files (printer.cfg) or Moonraker
 #   config files (moonraker.conf).
 Clients may also write their own config
 #   files to this directory.
+There are restrictions on the location of
-This path must be located within the user's
+#   this path, it must be located within the users HOME directory or within
-#   HOME directory, but may not be the home directory itself.
-When this
+#   "/etc/moonraker".
+The path may not be the HOME directory itself.
+It is
-#   option is set the contents of the directory will be served to connected
-#   clients, allowing them to modify the various configuration files.
-NOTE:
-#   If the config_path is not set, clients will not be able to save their
-#   UI configuration to disk.
+#   valid for the path to be "/etc/moonraker", however this is not recommended.
+#   Something like "/etc/moonraker/config" would be a more appropriate option.
+#   If you choose to locate files in "/etc/moonraker" be sure that Moonraker
+#   has read/write permissions in this directory.
 ```
 ## authorization